saumethan/Bus-Tracker/readme.md

 This is a markdown file, generally the readme.md file in a repository tells any users what it is for.

 # To Do
-- when you double click on route route disappears and nothing happens
-- timetables don't work on mobile
 - CSS for timetables
-- CSS for settings page
+- Comments
 - Pull website on Codio
-- Comments

 - Auto updating user locations
 - Add bus route names onto markers
 - search bar
+- when you double click on route route disappears and nothing happens
 - mobile resizable div https://codepen.io/richa_dixit/pen/RwQRPyE

 # Contributors